lockss/lockss-plugins-archetype/README.md

 src/main/java/<your-package>/<plugin-name>/, and your tests in src/test/java/<your-package>/<plugin-name>/.

-Build the plugin(s) with mvn package.
+Build the plugin(s) with mvn verify.
 This will generate
-<plugin-name>.jar files in target/pluginjars.
+<plugin-name>.jar files in target/pluginjars as well as run some
+validation checks.

 ### Available properties